Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Maintain eligibility in SAM.gov

-• Meet DFARS and cybersecurity requirements
+• Meet DFARS cybersecurity requirements

 • Satisfy agency-specific compliance expectations